Gaoway/CoSP/README.md

-# Source Code for Multi-Candidate Speculative Decoding
+# Source Code for Collaborative Speculative Inference with Heterogeneous Devices.

 We provide Python application interfaces for inference, as well as command-line interfaces for evaluation.